MannyLemos/tutorial-sidescroller-race/tutorial/sidescroller/activity1.md

 ► Click ``||loops:Done||``<br>
 Note: The name of a gallery asset can be determined by hovering the mouse over the asset for approximately 2 seconds.
 ___
-A pink racecar larger than the screen should be present in your game window!
+A pink racecar should be present in your game window!

 ```blocks
 function Initialize_Objects () {